 A home study is designed to help your social worker learn more about your ability to parent and provide a stable home, to teach you about adoption and its affect on children and families, and to prepare you to parent a child whose experiences and history are very different from your own.
 Everyone who hopes to adopt must have an approved home study.
 The typical number of meetings with the social worker is 4-6.

 Items You May Need for a Virginia Home Study

 Specific requirements for home studies vary by placement country and agency.
 The following items are commonly required during the home study process.
 The state of Virginia requires background clearances every 90 days until the home study is finalized.

 Home Study Education

 Education for prospective adoptive parents is required as part of the home study process.
 These trainings help prospective parents better understand the needs of children waiting for families and help families decide what type of child or children they could parent most effectively.
-CAS and ABC offer quality educational courses specifically designed to meet the requirements of your specific adoption.
-Virginia requires all adoptive families to meet state-specific educational competencies.
-Our required educational courses are tailored for Virginia families in order to provide parents with the best preparation while meeting Virginia’s unique requirements.
+Training is required prior to the completion of the home study.
+CAS partners with an organization that offers quality educational courses, available online, specifically designed to meet both state and Hague requirements.

-During home study meetings with your worker, you can expect to answer questions about your background, your education, your job history, your marriage, your leisure activities, your religion, and your experiences with children.
+Be expected to answer questions about your background, your education, your job history, your marriage, your leisure activities, your faith and beliefs, and your experiences with children.
 For instance, the worker may ask: